Multi-Author WordPress Blog

 As you can see, on one of our authors’ profile, only the blog post that was published by her is appearing on her profile.
 Likewise, blog posts will display on other author profiles as well.

-Now Create Blog Posts from Front-end Too
+Create Blog Posts from Front-end

 It is not just the displaying of blog posts, but with ProfileGrid, authors can now also create new blog posts from the comfort of their user profiles from the front-end.
 New blog posts can be created from the front-end by a simple click on the ‘New Blog Post’ button just above the display of blog posts.